 Also Read: Short Term Courses in Finance

-Career in Actuarial Science: Courses & Universities
+A career in Actuarial Science: Courses & Universities

 Actuarial Science course offerings have steadily burgeoned across the globe, especially owing to the rewarding career avenues it opens for students.
 Moreover, one can also look towards programs such as Master of Finance, MBA in Finance, etc. The following is a list of institutions best known for their investment courses in general and actuarial sciences, in particular.
-Prospective students are also advised that in order to gain entry into such degree programs, the application procedure requires submission of official GRE/GMAT or IELTS/TOEFL scores along with copies of official transcripts, CV, Statement of Purpose (SOP) and Letters of Recommendation (LOR), amongst others.
+Prospective students are also advised that to gain entry into such degree programs, the application procedure requires submission of official GRE/GMAT or IELTS/TOEFL scores along with copies of official transcripts, CV, Statement of Purpose (SOP), and Letters of Recommendation (LOR), amongst others.

 |Name of University||Location||THE World University Rankings 2021||Courses in Actuarial Science [AS]|

 |University of Toronto||Canada||18th||Bachelor of Science in AS [Hons]|

 |National University of Singapore||Singapore||25th||ANU/NUS BSc with Joint Honors in Actuarial Studies & Economics|

 |London School of Economics & Political Science||UK||27th||BSc AS [Hons]|

 |The University of Melbourne||Australia||31st||Bachelor of Commerce [Major-Actuarial Studies]Master of AS

 |University of Hong Kong||Hong Kong||39th||BSc in|

 |Technical University of Munich||Germany||41st||MSc in Mathematical Finance & AS|